dmakeev/mediastream-video-resizer/README.md

 # MediaStream video resizer

-A browser-based resize of video tracks in MediaStreams Mostly used in WebRTC projects to generate an exact size of the video and to control the fps.
+A browser-based resize of video tracks in MediaStreams.
+Mostly used in WebRTC projects to generate an exact size of the video and to control the fps.

 ## Getting started